TunirKilikdar1/EDA-with-SQL/README.md

 ### Dashboard Overview

 The main dashboard consolidates all key metrics, offering an at-a-glance view of the overall layoff landscape.
 It displays total layoffs, average layoffs per company, and overall percentages across multiple dimensions.
-This high-level snapshot provides immediate context, setting the stage for more in-depth analyses that explore temporal trends, industry impacts, geographic distributions, and company-specific rankings. - [Click here for the Power BI Visualization (./layoffs.pbix)
+This high-level snapshot provides immediate context, setting the stage for more in-depth analyses that explore temporal trends, industry impacts, geographic distributions, and company-specific rankings. - [Click here for the Power BI Visualization](./layoffs.pbix)

 ### Time Series Trends